 If a tongue scraper is unavailable and you do not want to use your toothbrush, you can turn to your kitchen for a tongue cleaner.

-You can use a teaspoon for cleaning your tongue.
+You can use a teaspoon to clean your tongue.
 Moisten the spoon and turn it upside down.
 And like with toothbrush and tongue scraper, start from the back, going towards the mouth’s opening, then rinse.

-There are contradicting opinions on the effectivity of toothbrush in tongue cleaning over tongue scraper.
+There are contradicting opinions on the effectiveness of toothbrushes in tongue cleaning over using a tongue scraper.

-According to literature, toothbrush cleans the tongue better because of the bristles that have a greater ability to reach the grooves and furrows of the tongue.
+According to research, toothbrushes clean the tongue better because of the bristles that can reach the grooves and furrows of the tongue.

-But, another research believes otherwise, pointing out that brushing your tongue may be insufficient since toothbrushes were created for cleaning the hard enamel of the teeth, and not for soft muscles like the tongue.
+But other research believes otherwise, pointing out that brushing your tongue may be insufficient since toothbrushes were created for cleaning the hard enamel of the teeth and not for soft muscles like the tongue.

 Whatever method you use, always be gentle in scraping your tongue to avoid hurting it.

-After cleaning your tongue, do not forget to rinse to remove the residue that may have been left out.
+After cleaning your tongue, do not forget to rinse to remove the residue that may have been left.